db47h/grog/README.md

 considering that OpenGL is a state machine, state changes must be issued in a specific order in order to obtain a specific result.
-As a consequence, the rendering code must either use some complex sync mechanism between goroutines drawing hud, minimap, main view and whatnot, or do everything from a single goroutine (back to square one).
+As a consequence, the rendering code must either use some complex sync mechanism between goroutines that draw things, or do everything from a single goroutine (back to square one).
 There are so many ways around this main-thread limitation that I don't really see any real benefit here.
 Additionally, using a channel results in a 450ns overhead per call on the same low-end CPU (half that on a i5 6300U @2.3GHz).
 This doesn't bode well performance wise, but I might test it at some point.

 ### Supported platforms

-Desktop: the only driver right now is GLFW, which supports Win/Mac/Linux/BSDs.
-I can only test Linux, so any contributions to make it compile out of the box on anything else is welcome.
+Desktop: the app package supports GLFW and SDL2 which should cover Win/Mac/Linux/BSDs.
+I Since I can only test Linux, any contributions to make it compile out of the box on anything else is welcome.

 Mobile: Android support is planned.
 Contributions welcome for iOS.

 Only OpenGL will be supported for the time being.
-I may however add at least an SDL2 driver as an alternative to GLFW on desktop.

 ## TODO